valdivj/Gstreamer_KinectV2/README.md

    $sudo chmod -R a+rwx /usr/include

-  copy the opencv2 folder thats in the opencv4 folder and place it in the same folder as the opencv4folder.
+  Copy the opencv2 folder thats in the opencv4 folder and place it in the same folder as the opencv4 folder.

 29. $cd